 Then, I take a hit of a different strain to help me focus on work assignments and house chores, followed by another hit to make my meals taste even better, followed by another inhale right before bed to send me off to sleep.
 Clearly, I need a marijuana-themed soundtrack to my life…and I’m sure I’m not the only one.

 Marijuana and rap music go hand-in-hand like peanut butter and jelly or spaghetti and meatballs.
 What would Snoop Dogg, OutKast, and Afroman have to sing about if it weren’t for the popularity of weed?
 Rap songs about marijuana are even making their way to the big screen.

-For example, I went to see Jordan Peele’s horror movie Us this week and there’s a scene where a family is listening to “I Got 5 On It” by Luniz in the car on the way to the beach.
+For example, when I saw Jordan Peele’s horror movie Us years ago, I recall an iconic scene where a family is listening to “I Got 5 On It” by Luniz in the car on the way to the beach.
 The little boy asks, “what does five on it mean?”
 An awkward silence breaks out.
 Who has the heart to tell this little girl that Luniz is referring to the purchase of marijuana?
 He can only put $5 down and needs a friend to cover the other half for a bag of weed.

-It’s hard to tell exactly when marijuana and rap music intertwined, but the early 90s seem to be a good starting place.
+It’s hard to tell exactly when marijuana and rap songs intertwined, but the early 90s seem to be a good starting place.
 The 90s brought us

 - “Hits From The Bong” by Cypress Hill

 - “How To Roll A Blunt” by Redman

 - “Where’s Da Bud?” by Three 6 Mafia